 The list goes on and on.
 We have become a powerhouse in pediatric healthcare, and we continue to use those same resources for the good of everyone in the region.
 We know that we can’t always be the answer, but whether we offer support or provide creative thinking and planning, we have a lot to offer.
 Please see the hospital’s current Community Benefits Report for a summary of some of the community-based programs and services supported in 2014.
-Also, feel free to review the most current Community Health Needs Assessment (CHNA), completed in early 2013, which will help guide the hospital’s future community benefit efforts.
+Also, feel free to review the most current Community Health Needs Assessment (CHNA), and Implementation Strategy, completed in 2013, which will help guide the hospital’s community benefit efforts.
 The CHNA was facilitated by the Hospital Council of Northern and Central California with support and active participation by area hospitals, including Valley Children’s.
-For a paper copy of the Community Benefits Report or the CHNA, please contact Tim Curley at (559) 353-8610 or firstname.lastname@example.org.
+For a paper copy of these reports, or to comment on the CHNA or Implementation Strategy, please contact Tim Curley at (559) 353-8610 or email@example.com.

 As a donor, you give to help sick kids, and that is Valley Children’s primary mission.
 But always remember the other ways we help, and feel good that your support is doing double-work out in the community.
 Giving to Valley Children’s is a value-added opportunity, and we all benefit from your continued generosity.